 More than one year ago, I asked the question whether the lattice Boltzmann equation (LBE) based CFD could change the landscape of CFD in the short post of Navier-Stokes vs lattice Boltzmann: will it change the landscape of CFD?

-It is no doubt, LBE based CFD software is able to hold its ground and inching into more industries dominated by N-S based CFD.
-However, we have to be a bit pessimistic on the speed.
+It is no doubt, LBE based CFD software can hold its ground and inching into more industries dominated by N-S based CFD.
+However, we have to be a bit pessimistic about the speed.

 LBE based solver will surely give N-S based solver vendors some pressure in the coming years, but the landscape of CFD will not change in 2013.

 #5.
 Cloud computing for CFD or on-demand CFD: two turkeys do not make an eagle

 If you follow the annual carnivals on supercomputing (e.g., SC series ) or HPC, cloud computing is an unavoidable term.
 It is also one of the fastest growing sectors in the IT industry: IaaS, SaaS, PaaS …